rxfxt/deepmumble/README.md

 ## Dependencies

 ### LyricsGenius
 [LyricsGenius](https://github.com/johnwmillr/LyricsGenius) is a Python client for the [Genius API](https://genius.com/developers).
-This library is used to extract the lyrics and can be installed using pip by running the following commmand:
+This library is used to extract the lyrics and can be installed using pip by running the following command:

     $ pip install lyricsgenius